Skip to main content

 Shared Security

 The notion of shared security is different from inter-chain protocols that build on an architecture of bridges.
 For bridge protocols, each chain is considered sovereign and must maintain its own validator set and economic security.
-One concern in these protocols is on the point of scalability of security.
+One concern in these protocols is the point of scalability of security.
 For example, one suggestion to scale blockchains is that of scale by altcoins, which suggests that transaction volumes will filter down to lower market cap altcoins as the bigger ones fill their blocks.
-A major flaw in this idea is that the lower market cap coins will have less economic security attached, and be easier to attack.
-A real life example of a 51% attack occurred recently ( Ethereum Classic attack on January 10, 2019 ), in which an unknown attacker double spent 219_500 ETC (~1.1 million USD).
+A major flaw in this idea is that the lower market cap coins will have less economic security attached and be easier to attack.
+A real-life example of a 51% attack occurred recently ( Ethereum Classic attack on January 10, 2019 ), in which an unknown attacker double spent 219_500 ETC (~1.1 million USD).
 This was followed by two more 51% attacks on ETC.

 PoW vs Parachain Model